madeindjs/portfolio/books/api-on-rails-6-en/chapter01.md

 ### Text editors and Terminal

 There are many cases in which development environments may differ from computer to computer.
 That is not the case with text editors or IDE's.
-I think for Rails development an IDE is way too much, but some other might find that the best way to go, so if that it's your case I recommend you go with http://www.aptana.com/products/radrails[RadRails] or http://www.jetbrains.com/ruby/index.html[RubyMine], both are well supported and come with many integrations out of the box.
+I think for Rails development an IDE is way too much, but some other might find that the best way to go, so if that it's your case I recommend you go with [RadRails](http://www.aptana.com/products/radrails) or [RubyMine](http://www.jetbrains.com/ruby/index.html), both are well supported and come with many integrations out of the box.

-- _Text editor_: I personally use http://www.vim.org/[vim] as my default editor with https://github.com/carlhuda/janus[janus], which will add and handle many of the plugins you are probably going to use.
-In case you are not a _vim_ fan like me, there are a lot of other solutions such as http://www.sublimetext.com/[Sublime Text] which is a cross-platform easy to learn and customize (this is probably your best option), it is highly inspired by http://macromates.com/[TextMate] (only available for Mac OS).
-A third option uses a more recent text editor from the guys at http://gitub.com[GitHub] called https://atom.io/[Atom].
+- _Text editor_: I personally use [vim](http://www.vim.org/) as my default editor with [janus](https://github.com/carlhuda/janus), which will add and handle many of the plugins you are probably going to use.
+In case you are not a _vim_ fan like me, there are a lot of other solutions such as [Sublime Text](http://www.sublimetext.com/) which is a cross-platform easy to learn and customize (this is probably your best option), it is highly inspired by [TextMate](http://macromates.com/) (only available for Mac OS).
+A third option uses a more recent text editor from the guys at [GitHub](http://gitub.com) called [Atom](https://atom.io/).
 It's a promising text editor made with JavaScript.
 It is easy to extend and customize to meet your needs.
 Give it a try.
 Any of the editors I present will do the job, so I'll let you decide which one fits your eye.
-- _Terminal_: If you decided to go with http://icalialabs.github.io/kaishi/[kaishi] for setting the environment, you would notice that it sets the default shell to `zsh`, which I highly recommend.
-For the terminal, I'm not a fan of the _Terminal_ app that comes out of the box if you are on Mac OS, so check out http://www.iterm2.com/#/section/home[iTerm2], which is a terminal replacement for Mac OS.
+- _Terminal_: If you decided to go with [kaishi](http://icalialabs.github.io/kaishi/) for setting the environment, you would notice that it sets the default shell to `zsh`, which I highly recommend.
+For the terminal, I'm not a fan of the _Terminal_ app that comes out of the box if you are on Mac OS, so check out [iTerm2](http://www.iterm2.com/#/section/home), which is a terminal replacement for Mac OS.
 If you are on Linux, you probably have a nice terminal already, but the default should work fine.

 ### Browsers

-When it comes to browsers, I would say http://www.mozilla.org/en-US/firefox/new/[Firefox] immediately, but some other developers may say https://www.google.com/intl/en/chrome/browser/[Chrome] or even https://www.apple.com/safari/[Safari].
+When it comes to browsers, I would say [Firefox](http://www.mozilla.org/en-US/firefox/new/) immediately, but some other developers may say [Chrome](https://www.google.com/intl/en/chrome/browser/) or even [Safari](https://www.apple.com/safari/).
 Any of those will help you build the application you want.
 They come with a nice inspector not just for the DOM but also for network analysis and many other features you might know already.

 ### Package manager

-- _Mac OS_: There are many options to manage how you install packages on your Mac, such as https://www.macports.org/[Mac Ports] or http://brew.sh/[Homebrew], both are good options, but I would choose the last one, I've encountered fewer troubles when I install software, and I manage it.
+- _Mac OS_: There are many options to manage how you install packages on your Mac, such as [Mac Ports](https://www.macports.org/) or [Homebrew](http://brew.sh/), both are good options, but I would choose the last one, I've encountered fewer troubles when I install software, and I manage it.
 To install `brew`, just run the command below:

 ```bash
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"